dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

     power2_phase_step      -> 256
     frequency resolution would be: 1/256 -> 0.00390625

 With 7 bits the frequency resolution is still above the target.
-At run-time the frequency of the oscillator can be set by as an integer value by multiplying the target frequency with the scaling factor.
+At run-time the frequency of the oscillator can be set as an integer value by multiplying the target frequency with the scaling factor.
 For example to get 440 Hz, the frequency parameter of the oscillator will be set to 440 * 128 = 56320.

 The combinations of the sample\_rate and power2\_phase\_space\_size vales imply a non-integer phase\_step value (174.76...).
 The phase\_step value needs to be scaled up to keep accuracy when using it in division.
 To determine the number of bits in the scaling factor first the determine the maximum error introduced by quantisation.